Year 11 Media Units 1 and 2

 Some of the activities include:

-- share your media experiences
+- sharing your media experiences

-- attend online media classes
+- attending online Media classes

-- analyse advertisements, film/TV and print media.
+- analysing advertisements, film/TV and print media.

 What skills do you need?